-Miss Bishop (Reception teacher, EYFS leader)
+Miss Bishop (Reception teacher, EYFS leader, Assistant Headteacher)

 I am now in my ninth year of teaching, after graduating from Sheffield Hallam in 2012 with a BA Hons in Early Years Education.
 I have worked in childcare settings since the age of 17 and previous to teaching at Ash Green, I have taught both Y1 and EYFS in two Stoke on Trent schools.
 Teaching Early Years is my passion, and I am so lucky to be able to say that I absolutely love everything about my job.
 During my teaching career, I have been fortunate enough to develop my skills as a leader, alongside supporting others with developing subject knowledge and their own teaching abilities.
 I work hard to be the best teacher that I can and will always look to develop my own skills in order to provide the best knowledge, education and care for the children that I work with.
 I am a firm believer that the EYFS is such an important stage in any child’s educational journey and is fundamental to developing a positive attitude to school life.
 I believe that if we can support children by instilling a love of learning from a young age, children can reach their potential and achieve anything that they like!
 Teaching is an immensely rewarding career and I could not be more proud to be a part of the Ash Green Primary Academy family.
 My time at Ash Green has already been incredibly supportive and has developed my teaching and leadership skills immensely, I look forward to embracing my next challenge as Assistant Head Teacher and supporting all within EYFS & KS1 with achieving the best, together.

-I am so very thrilled to be joining the Early Years team for September!
-I will work hard to facilitate a happy and smooth transition from Nursery or home to Reception.
+At Ash Green, we facilitate a happy and smooth transition from Nursery or home to Reception.
 I am passionate about supporting children to have a positive self-image and to be independent, confident, happy, curious, caring and to feel valued and proud of their achievements.
 I promise to foster a warm and welcoming environment for children and their families.

 Helpful links to support home learning: